anujduggal16/bootcamp-project/README.md

 ```
 username - anujduggal@gmail.com <br />
 password - 12345678 <br />
-This pair can be used to understand the basic working of website.
+This pair can be used to understand the basic working of website or you can even make a new account.